What You Need to Know

 If you qualify for Original Medicare, you may be able to enroll in Plan G. American citizens and legal residents of at least five years can qualify for Medicare.
 Having worked 10 or more years is a requirement for getting Part A without a premium.
 If you have not worked 10 years in the US, you may still be eligible for Medicare but you have to pay the Part A premium.
 And in most cases, you should either be turning 65 or have a disability that qualifies for Social Security disability benefits.

-The only exception to getting Medicare without the 2-year wait is amyotrophic lateral sclerosis (ALS).
-Cancer and other diseases e.g. some cases of breast cancer, early-onset Alzheimer’s disease, may be considered a disability if it meets the SSDI criteria and the 24-month waiting period applies.5
+The only exception to getting Medicare without the 2-year wait is amyotrophic lateral sclerosis (ALS) and end-stage renal disease (ESRD).
+Cancer and other diseases e.g. some cases of breast cancer, and early-onset Alzheimer’s disease, may be considered a disability if it meets the SSDI criteria and the 24-month waiting period applies.5

 How and When Can You Enroll in Plan G?